RadicalxChange/rxc-voice/README.md

 create-election page:
 deleting one ballot fires onClick twice, deletes top element every time. same thing for deleting voter email addresses.

+api:
+its extremely unlikely, but possible, that two anonymous users may be assigned the same uuid. in the long run, consider handling uuid assignments on backend with a check/try-again for uniqueness.